|Ordered||7 Aug 1939|

-At 21.35 hours, the boat was surprised by a Avenger/Wildcat team (VC-1 USN) from USS Card in the Central Atlantic.
+21.35 hrs, mid Atlantic: the boat was surprised by a Avenger/Wildcat team (VC-1 USN) from USS Card.
 The aircraft made several strafing runs and one depth charge apparently exploded directly under the boat.
-The II.WO Oblt Kurt Schütze and Mtrgfr Erich Lorenz were killed and MechGfr Heinz Nitsch died of wounds during the night.
-The commander and FzS Pfaff were seriously and the I.WO and five ratings were slightly wounded.
-U-117 was ordered to meet U-66 three days later for medical assistance und to transfer a WO as replacement.
+The II.WO, Oblt Kurt Schütze, and Mtrgfr Erich Lorenz were killed and MechGfr Heinz Nitsch died of wounds during the night.
+The commander and FzS Pfaff were seriously wounded and the I.WO and five ratings were slightly wounded.
+U-117 was ordered to meet U-66 three days later for medical assistance and to transfer a replacement WO.
 (Sources: Ritschel)

 21 Mar 1944

 British patrol boats attacked U-66 after she sank the British tanker Matadian.
-The boat bottomed out on the muddy seabed before escaping.
+The boat bottomed on the muddy seabed before escaping.
 (Sources: Blair, vol 2, page 546)

 3 recorded attacks on this boat.

 General notes on this boat

 20 Jan 1943.
 On 20 January 1943 this boat landed espionage agent Jean Lallart on the coast of Mauritania near Cape Blanc.
 Lallart and the two men who rowed him ashore (Bootsmaat Wagner and Matrosenobergefreiter Daschkey) were immediately captured by the French.
 After waiting in vain for over 13 hours for his men to return, Kptlt.
 Markworth was forced to abandon them to whatever fate they had suffered.
 He learned of the their capture ten days later.